brousalis/surf-server/README.md

 with
 - #define LEGACY_COLORS "CS:GO Color Support"

-3.) recompile all needed .sp files (some modules have different files for CS:GO)
+3.) recompile all needed .sp files (some modules have different files for CS:GO).

 4.)
-Insert "timer" keyvalue into configs/databases.cfg (no sqlite support)
+Insert "timer" keyvalue into configs/databases.cfg (no sqlite support).

 5.)
-Change configs/timer/settings.cfg to your needs
+Change configs/timer/settings.cfg to your needs.

 6.)
-Add new styles to configs/timer/physics.cfg (example for bhop, bhopfun, surf & climb included)
+Add new styles to configs/timer/physics.cfg (example for bhop, bhopfun, surf & climb included).

 7.)
-Upload all files to your webserver
+Upload all files to your webserver.

 8.)
-Restart your server and have fun creating zones (It's possible to import your old Timer 1.0.x Zones)
+Restart your server and have fun creating zones.
+(It's possible to import your old Timer 1.0.x Zones)

 #Update instructions